dracor-org/dracor-mcp/README.md

 docker compose up
 ```

-The server is accessible at http://localhost:3000/mcp via "streamable-http".
+The server is accessible at http://localhost:8000/mcp via "streamable-http" by default.

 Adapt the Claude Desktop configuration: